aliasfoxkde/scratch-optimizer/README.md

 # Scratch Optimizer
-Scratch Optimizer is a tool designed to clean, refactor, and enhance Scratch (.sb3) projects.
+[Scratch Optimizer (demo)](https://scratch-optimizer.cyopsys.com) is a tool designed to clean, refactor, and enhance Scratch (.sb3) projects.
 It streamlines project files by optimizing assets, improving code structure, and removing redundancy, all while maintaining compatibility with Scratch’s native environment.
 This tool is designed to enhance your Scratch projects, particularly for use with the TurboWarp Packager.
 It's especially useful if you're preparing your project for publishing as a game or for advanced packaging needs.

 You are welcome to contribute, make suggestions, provide feedback, or simply use the tool for free.
 The code is licensed under the permissive MIT License.